 Thursday, June 28/18

 The plan sounded great.
-We were going to take the Scenic Byway around Lake Coeur d’Alene, come home for lunch and after, check out the town.
+We were going to take the Scenic Byway around Lake Coeur d’Alene, come home for lunch and after we had eaten we planned to check out the town.

 The drive was spectacular, at first.
 The road twisted and turned up and down the mountains along the shore of the lake.
 The views were amazing, gigantic homes lined the shoreline, a lonely sailboat, a kayak and a fishing boat dotted the lake.

 But after an hour-and-a half, we were tired of the view and the sharp turns and bumpy roads.
 We wondered how close we were to the town of Coeur d’Alene.
 Looking at the map, we realized we were about halfway.
 We should've done better research, checked out the distance.
 Finally, after three hours of driving we arrived at the Tourist Information Centre.